How can music motivate leaders? Have you felt how music changes some of your perspectives?

 So how can music fit into this?
-Well, whether it’s completing your first song or getting your first music lessons in front of your family and friends, confidence is essential towards success.
-Students need to develop a lot of confidence through time particularly when they begin performing live as part of a group of musicians.
+Well, whether it’s completing your first song or getting your first music lessons in front of your family and friends, confidence is essential to success.
+Students need to develop confidence through time, particularly when they begin performing live as part of a group of musicians.

-And when they eventually have enough confidence to play at the front of a big crowd, they will perform better and communicate better.
+And when they eventually have enough confidence to play in front of a big crowd, they will perform better and communicate better.
 This crosses over into leadership as well.

-Overall, learning music can help you boost your confidence, discipline, and how you see life, which will overall improve your leadership.
+Overall, learning music can help you boost your confidence, discipline, and how you see life, improving your leadership.

-Another good thing is that everything you learn, self-taught or by a teacher, will give you the greatest achievements that you can bring to other aspects of your life.
+Another good thing is that everything you learn, self-taught or by a teacher, will give you the most significant achievements you can bring to other aspects of your life.

 So never restrict yourself when growing.